baptistegh/terraform-provider-lakekeeper/README.md

 }
 ```

+## Supported Versions

+This provider will officially support the latest three last versions of Lakekeeper, although older versions may still work.

+The following Lakekeeper versions are used when running acceptance tests in CI:

+- 0.9.2 (latest)
+- 0.9.1
+- 0.9.0

+_Acceptance tests are executed using Terraform v1.12.2._

 ## Releases

 This provider uses [GoReleaser](https://goreleaser.com/]) to build and publish releases.
 Each release published to GitHub contains binary files for Linux, macOS (darwin), and Windows, as configured within the [`.goreleaser.yml`](https://github.com/baptistegh/terraform-provider-lakekeeper/blob/main/.goreleaser.yml) file.